HeatMarie/readmeGenerator/README.md

   <a href="https://HeatMarie.github.io/readmeGenerator/"> Click for live URL </a>

   ## Description
-  This is the description of the project.
-It automatically creates a readme write up.
-And all that fancy stuff
+  This is the description of all the things

   ## Installation
-  Use node and npm to install the needed modules and do the things you need to do.
+  This is the installation instructions

   ## Usage
-  Want to easily create a README?
-Use this
+  this is the usage info

   ## License
-  MIT
+  Apache2.0

   ## Questions
   ### For any questions or comments feel free to contact me with the email below.